kristoreed/laminas-db-manager/README.md

     'id' => 404,
 ]);

-// in above example getUserById.sql file should be located in directory: sql\storage\user\
+// in above example getUserById is equivalent of getUserById.sql file and the file should be located inside project in directory: sql/storage/user/
 ```

 ## License